WebDevStudios/nextjs-wordpress-starter/docs/docs/backend/index.md

 ### Step 4: Create Pages

-You will need to create three pages:
+In the WordPress Dashboard, navigate to `Pages -> Add New`

-`Pages -> Add New`
+Create three blank pages named:

 1. Homepage
 2. Blog